Rua76/SplicePuffin/README.md

 ### `models.zip`
 - Archive containing **pretrained model replicates** from the training stage1.

+### `motif_12replicates_selected.pdf`
+- Repetitive Motifs extracted with 7 out of 12 replicates.
+Same as the file shared in the slack channel.

 ---

 **Note:** Ensure all dependencies required by the Puffin model framework are installed before running the training or motif extraction scripts.